cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Message Entropy {#message-entropy}

-As discussed in {{Lys22}}, the choice of blinding mechanism has security implications on the blindness properties of the blind RSA protocol.
-In particular, a malicious signer can construct an invalid public and use it to learn information about low-entropy with input messages.
+As discussed in {{Lys22}}, a malicious signer can construct an invalid public key and use it to learn information about low-entropy with input messages.
 Note that some invalid public keys may not yield valid signatures when run with the protocol, e.g., because the signature fails to verify.
 However, if an attacker can coerce the client to use these invalid public